alorman/recipes/Medium_Rare_Sauce.md

 - Bring to a boil and then slightly lower the heat and simmer uncovered for 10 minutes.
 - As sauce cooks, cook chicken livers over medium heat in a separate pan with approx 2 tbsp of butter in the pan.
 Cook livers until they have an excellent brown and are cooked to approximately medium
 - Once the sauce has reduced after 10 minutes, pour in the cream and simmer again uncovered for 5 minutes.
-- Roughly chop livers then add to saucepan.
+- Roughly chop livers on a cutting board then add to saucepan.
 - Use stick blender to blend sauce in saucepan until all livers are completely blended

-- At this point the sauce will be a bit lighter than Medium Rare's, but will coalesece somewhat better than theirs.
 - Add the 2 Tbsp of soy sauce and dashes of fish sauce to the sauce and stir.
 - For an extra kick, add the balsamic vinegar, a little at a time, to taste.